adzke/ADCRM/README.md

 # ADCRM
-CRM System built on React and Django, using KNOX, REDUX and AXIOS
+CRM System built on React and Django, using KNOX, REDUX and AXIOS -DB postgresql

+ALPHA RELEASE